melaniebrgr/learning-computer-science/05-system-design/10-auth.md

 ## Fetching and caching

 Within the FE application async data management layer everything is possible for caching strategies.
-We can consider the permissions to _never expire_ and only need to be updated when the user identity changes, or we can consider permissions _always and immediately expire_ and update them ASAP, e.g. whenever something that uses the permission in the UI updates, i.e. it's vibisibilty was toggled, or a new page that displays is was navigated to.
+We can consider the permissions to _never expire_ and only need to be updated when the user identity changes, or we can consider permissions _always and immediately expire_ and update them ASAP, e.g. whenever something that uses the permission in the UI updates, i.e. it's vibisibility was toggled, or a new page that displays is was navigated to.
 We could also poll for them at regular intervals.

 Keeping in mind permissions are:
 - Read often